nv-legate/quickstart/README.md

 ### Working on container-based clusters

-* Images including all legate libraries are generated periodically for all supported container-based clusters (e.g. NGC, Circe, Selene), and `run.sh` will automatically use the latest version.
+* Images including all legate libraries are generated periodically for all supported container-based clusters, and `run.sh` will automatically use the latest version.
 On such clusters you don't need to build anything; just call `run.sh` from the login node.
 * If you wish to use a custom image, you can set the `IMAGE` argument of